mmcclimon/mcclimon.org/content/oops-wrong-one.md

 > Der Mond zeigt mir meine eigne Gestalt.

 (My own translation)
-There is also a man, standing and staring ino the heavens
+There is also a man, standing and staring into the heavens
 wringing his hands with violent pain.
 I am horrified when I see his face;
 the moon reveals my own image.